loganhartford/portfolio-site/_books/2024-01-04-straigh-a-student.md

 ## Essays and Papers (Less relevant)
 1. Target a Titillating Topic
 2. Conduct a Thesis Hunting Expedition
-    * Start with general soucrce and then follow references to finde the more targeted sources where good thesis ideas often hide.
+    * Start with general source and then follow references to find the more targeted sources where good thesis ideas often hide.
 3. Seek a Second Opinion
     * A thesis is not a thesis until a professor has approved it.
 4. Research Like a Machine